- Why your body is attacking itself

 Your immune system is always trying to protect you.
 When a foreign invader is found – your immune system attempts to eradicate it before any damage can occur.
 Usually, this is a good thing!

 Unfortunately, your immune system can mistake your tissue for a recent foreign invader.
 When the antibodies mistake your tissue for the invader, it too is targeted and damaged.
-This mistake will be made every time the foreign invader enters your system and can stay active from weeks to months .
+This mistake will be made every time the foreign invader enters your system and can stay active for weeks, to months .

 WHAT is attacking your body?